erenfn/guidel-assignment/README.md

 - `google_maps_flutter`: A Flutter plugin for displaying Google Maps.
 - `http`: A package for making HTTP requests to the Google Places API.
 - `flutter_dotenv`: A Flutter package for loading environment variables from a `.env` file.
-- geolocator: A Flutter plugin for accessing the device's location services to fetch the user's current location.
+- `geolocator`: A Flutter plugin for accessing the device's location services to fetch the user's current location.

 ![App Screenshot](Map_Screenshot.png)